Physical properties and the maximum compactness bound of a class of compact stars in $f(Q)$ gravity: Introduction

-To achieve our goal, we first develop an internal solution for an anisotropic stellar configuration in $f(Q)$ gravity whose exterior spacetime is described by the Schwarzschild-de Sitter metric.
-A relaxation in the pressure isotropy condition is relevant in the studies of compact stars, as pointed out by Herrea \cite{Herrera2020}.
-Various factors like a magnetic field, phase transition, viscosity, rotation and the mixture of two fluids, among others, can be potential sources for such as anisotropy \cite{Ruderman1972,Bower1974,Bondi1992,Herrera1997}.
-Amongst many others, anisotropic stellar distribution has been investigated by Sharma and Maharaj \cite{Sharma2007} and Maurya {\em et al} \cite{Maurya2015,Maurya2018}.
+In our work, we first develop an interior solution describing an anisotropic stellar configuration in $f(Q)$ gravity whose exterior spacetime is described by the vacuum Schwarzschild metric.
+Note that a relaxation in the pressure isotropy condition is found to be relevant in the studies of compact stars as pointed out by Herrea \cite{Herrera2020}.
+Various factors such as presence of magnetic field, phase transition, viscosity, rotation and the mixture of two fluids, among others, can be potential sources for such an anisotropy \cite{Ruderman1972,Bower1974,Bondi1992,Herrera1997}.
+In fact, even an isotropic star may develop anisotropy during its evolution due to internal physical processes, as suggested by Herrera \cite{Herrera2020}.
+Amongst many others, anisotropic stellar distribution has been investigated by Sharma and Maharaj \cite{Sharma2007} and Maurya {\em et al} \cite{Maurya2015,Maurya2018} where effects of anisotropy on the physical properties of compact stars have been dealt with in details.

-Our paper is organized as follows: Section~\ref{sec2} provides the mathematical framework of $f(Q)$ gravity.
+Our paper is organized as follows: Section $2$ provides the mathematical framework of $f(Q)$ gravity.
 Corresponding to a static and spherically symmetric anisotropic stellar configuration, we lay down the subsequent field equations in this section.
-In Section~\ref{sec3}, making use of the Karmarker condition \cite{Karmakar1948,Abbas2019,Sharif2022} together with a particular ansatz for one of the metric potentials, we provide an exact solution to the system.
-Using the relevant matching conditions in section~\ref{sec4}, we fix the values of the model parameters.
-Gross physical properties of the resultant stellar configuration are studied in section \ref{sec5}.
-In section~\ref{sec6}, we determine the maximum compactness bound in our developed model, which might be treated as $f(Q)$ analogue of the Buchdal bound in GTR.
-The mass-radius relationship of the resultant configuration is studied and its relevance in the context of some recent observations is analyzed.
-Some concluding remarks are made in section~\ref{sec7}.
+In Section~$3$, making use of the Karmarkar's condition \cite{Karmakar1948,Abbas2019,Sharif2022} together with a particular ansatz for one of the metric potentials, we develop an anisotropic stellar model in $f(Q)$ gravity.
+Using the relevant matching conditions in Section~$4$, we fix the values of the model parameters.
+Gross physical properties of the resultant stellar configuration are studied in Section~$5$.
+In Section~$6$, we determine the maximum compactness bound of the resultant configuration, which might be treated as $f(Q)$ analogue of the Buchdal bound in GTR.
+The mass-radius relationship of the configuration is studied and its relevance in the context of some recent observations is analyzed.
+Some concluding remarks are made in Section~$7$.